Squeeze Play and Wide Turn Truck Accidents

 The training that a truck driver receives is intended to prevent these accidents by educating tractor-trailer operators about the safe ways in which to make turns in tight situations.
 A failure to judge how much space exists to be sure the truck does not veer into oncoming traffic, ensure that there are no cars on either side of the truck before making the turn, or to slow enough to make a safe turn may lead to liability on the part of the truck driver.
 The trucking company also may share in the liability if it did not train the driver properly before sending him out on the road.Peter Thompson & Associates Will Uncover the Truth of Who is Responsible

 After a truck accident has happened, the truck driver and trucking company will act quickly to try and persuade the victim of the crash that he was the one at fault.
 Although this is not an unusual tactic, it may lead to someone settling without getting the money that is needed to pay bills, get ongoing treatment, and compensate for the pain and suffering endured.
 The dedicated and knowledgeable truck accident attorneys at Peter Thompson & Associates will work hard to get the results that you and your family need.
-To schedule a free initial consultation, please call us at (800) 804-2004.
+To schedule an initial consultation, please call us at (800) 804-2004.